In-situ high voltage generation with Cockcroft-Walton multiplier for xenon gas time projection chamber: Design and performance of the Cockcroft-Walton multiplier

 To realize small dimensions and reduce outgassing, we have adopted a flexible printed circuit (FPC) board with surface-mount devices on it.
-The FPC consists of an \SI{18}{\um}-thick copper electrode sandwiched between a \SI{25}{\um}-thick polyimide base and coverlay.
+The FPC consists of an \SI{18}{\um}-thick copper electrode sandwiched between a \SI{25}{\um}-thick polyimide base and coverlay, NIKKAN INDUSTRIES F-30V and CISV respectively.
 One board is \SI{111.7}{\mm} long and contains 10 CW stages, and a resistor chain to evenly divide the electrical potential to the electrodes of the field cage.
-The circuit has C-shaped electrodes at both ends, allowing to be connected to each other (Fig.~\ref{fig:cw_sheet}).
+The FPC board has C-shaped terminals at both ends, allowing them to be connected to each other (Fig.~\ref{fig:cw_sheet}).

 This enables the construction of a CW circuit with more stages.
-The fewer the number of CW stages, the more efficient the voltage boost, but the higher the voltage applied to the element per stage.
-Since the rated voltage of the elements is \SI{2}{\kV}, the circuit was set up with 10 stages per board.
-When the rated voltage is applied, the required voltage can be achieved with an efficiency of about \SI{60}{\%}.
+The fewer the number of CW stages, the more efficient the voltage boosts, but the higher the voltage applied to the element per stage.
+Since the voltage rating of the capacitors, diodes and resistors is \SI{2}{\kV}, the circuit was set up with 10 stages per board.
+When the full, rated voltage is applied to these boards, the required total voltage of \SI{-44.8}{\kV} can be produced with an efficiency of about \SI{60}{\%}.